 Tip 5: Leave the credit cards at home

-Leave your credit card at home to avoid racking up credit card debt.
+According to CreditSmart, four in ten Aussies are expecting to use credit to pay for their Christmas budget blowout.2 Leave your credit card at home to avoid racking up credit card debt.
 You could also consider going old school and pay with cash!
 If you’ve done the hard work and already worked out your budget, you can withdraw exactly the amount you need.
-Psychological studies2 suggest that we’re more conscious of how we spend when we use cash, so use this to your advantage.
+Psychological studies3 suggest that we’re more conscious of how we spend when we use cash, so use this to your advantage.
 If you don’t have the cash, you know that you’ll have to save up for next time - not just placing the purchase on the card.
 Maxing out your credit cards could hurt your credit score and give you a bad start for the new year.
 Let’s look after future you by going old school with cash.
 You can find more tips on how to cut down on your credit card debts here.